The Sajama Lines

 Ancient people spent over 3000 years carving thousands of straight lines in the floor for no reason.

-The Sajama Lines are a series of thousand of straight lines ranging between 3 to 10 feet wide and up to 11 miles long.
-They surround the Sajama volcano and often cross one another and form a web like pattern.
+The Sajama Lines are a series of thousands of straight lines ranging between 3 and 10 feet wide and up to 11 miles long.
+They surround the Sajama volcano and often cross one another and form a web-like pattern.

 The web covers an area of more than 5.5 million acres, and is 15 times larger than the second biggest ancient line network, the Nazca lines of Peru.

-There has been relatively few studies conducted on the lines, but an investigating team from the University of Pennsylvania states:
+There have been relatively few studies conducted on the lines, but an investigating team from the University of Pennsylvania states:

-There were several civilisations that built the lines, starting out with one tribe and then after they became no more, whoever the next one that came along was took up the work themselves.
-Most of the lines have various dates to them as for when they were built, but the earliest estimates dating them to be earlier than 2000 BC.
+There were several civilisations that built the lines, starting out with one tribe, and then after they became no more, whoever the next one that came along took up the work themselves.
+Most of the lines have various dates to them as to when they were built, but the earliest estimates date them to be earlier than 2000 BC.

 Three main questions persist: